AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 * /usr/X11R6/lib/X11/fonts/truetype
 * /usr/X11R6/lib/X11/fonts/TrueType
 * /usr/X11R6/lib/X11/fonts/TTF
-* /usr/openwin/lib/X11/fonts/TrueType (Solaris)
+* /usr/openwin/lib/X11/fonts/TrueType (Solaris™)

 >[!NOTE]
 >
->* On RedHat Enterprise Linux 6.x and later, the courier fonts are not available.
+>* On Red Hat® Enterprise Linux® 6.x and later, the courier fonts are not available.
 To install the courier fonts, download the font-ibm-type1-1.0.3.zip archive.
 Extract the archive at /usr/share/fonts.
 Create a symbolic link from /usr/share/X11/fonts to /usr/share/fonts.
 >* Delete all the .lst font cache files from the Html2PdfSvc/bin and /usr/share/fonts directories.
 >* Ensure that the directories /usr/lib/X11/fonts and /usr/share/fonts exist.
 If the directories do not exist, then use the ln command to create a symbolic link from /usr/share/X11/fonts to /usr/lib/X11/fonts and another symbolic link from /usr/share/fonts to /usr/share/X11/fonts.
 Also ensure that the courier fonts are available at /usr/lib/X11/fonts.
 >* Ensure that all the fonts (Unicode and non-unicode) are available in the /usr/share/fonts or /usr/share/X11/fonts directory.